Field greens with fresh vegetables, olive oil, red wine vinegar

 Flourless chocolate cake with vanilla bean crème anglaise

-Classico Tiramisu' del Ristorante dal 1993
+Classico Tiramisu' di Ristorante Bartolotta dal 1993

 Our signature version of this classic dessert of layered mascarpone mousse, Savoiardi cookies, espresso, cocoa

-Traditional Lazian Dinner
+Traditional Umbrian Dinner

 Nestled in a historic Pabst brewery building in the heart of downtown Wauwatosa, Ristorante Bartolotta is the flagship of The Bartolotta Restaurants.
 Opened in 1993, Ristorante serves authentic, traditional Italian cuisine in a cozy, intimate setting.